erikauer/jira-issue-transitioner/CONTRIBUTING.md

      . ./scripts/initialise-development-environment.sh

 to set all required parameters.
-This also configures the environment with the mocked JIRA API, we provide for development.
+This also configures the environment with the mocked JIRA API we provide for development.